In this in-depth article, you will learn how to lower costs for Facebook advertising the right way for your businesses.

 It’s simple: where your audience is overlapping, it helps to target the audience that’s most relevant to you.

-Another approach would be to avoid bidding on this audience, lest you end up bidding against yourself.
+Another approach would be to avoid double bidding on this audience, lest you end up bidding against yourself.

 For instance, when running an ad targeting ladies looking for handbags and another one targeting ladies interested in fashion; you may find that many ladies who are interested in handbags are also interested in fashion.